fqnchina/fqnchina.github.io/_pages/about.md

 👩‍🎓🧑‍🎓 <span style="color:blue">**Internship at VIVO.** If you are interested in the research internship on computational photography, 3DV and Embodied AI, feel free to drop me an email.</span>

 # 🔥 Tech Transfer
-VIVO X200 series: <a href="https://www.vivo.com.cn/brand/news/detail?id=1273&type=0">Telephoto Image Enhancement​</a>
+VIVO X200 series: <a href="https://www.dxomark.com/putting-the-vivo-x200-pro-to-the-test-in-china/">Telephoto Image Quality Enhancement​</a>

 # 📝 Selected Publications
 **Equal contribution**$^\star$